MileHacker Logo

 A Spiritual Journey

-Its elaborate stonework and strategic location overlooking the lake hint at its royal or ceremonial purpose.
+Its elaborate stonework and tactical location looking out over the lake hint at its royal or ceremonial purpose.
 The Chincana, often called the "Labyrinth of the Inca," in the northern part of the island, is another compelling ruin.
 Its design suggests a sophisticated understanding of engineering and purpose.

-This blend of breathtaking landscape and profound historical narrative creates a very special destination.
+This fusion of breathtaking landscape and profound historical narrative creates a truly unique destination.

 Isla del Sol: Quick Overview